Did you know that the monitor setup is an important factor when it comes to trading?

 But also about science and psychology, and what they say about one of the most important things when it becomes to trading, your focus!

-There’s a book from Daniel Goleman, “Focus”.
+There’s a book by Daniel Goleman, “Focus”.

 The efficiency of our focus is very small, did you know about that?

-After 30-40 minutes, doing a task, or a mental exercise, our focus starts to ramble and increases with time.
+After 30-40 minutes, of doing a task, or a mental exercise, our focus starts to ramble and increases with time.